iamkhaliliii/appbettermode/docs/README.md

 - [Development Guide](development.md) - Guide for setting up the development environment and workflow
 - [API Documentation](api.md) - Documentation of available API endpoints
 - [Project Structure](project-structure.md) - Explanation of the project directory structure
+- [AI Agent Guide](ai-agent-guide.md) - **Updated** comprehensive guide for AI agents with form handling, state management, testing, and more examples

 ## About Documentation